 Knut Bauer began training briefly in Aikido in 1976, as a member of the Illini Aikikai under the direction of Jo Birdsong Sensei.
-After a two year hiatus, he began training in 1980 under Akira Tohei Sensei, with whom he trained until Tohei Sensei’s passing in 1999.
+After a two-year hiatus, he began training in 1980 under Akira Tohei Sensei, with whom he trained until Tohei Sensei’s passing in 1999.
 Since that time, he has trained under the direction of Y. Yamada Sensei, who promoted him to 6th Dan in 2017.
-Bauer Sensei is also a Shidoin (certified instructor) in the United States Aikido Federation.
+Bauer Sensei is also a Shihan in the United States Aikido Federation.

 Bauer Sensei has been teaching 3 or 4 classes per week at Central Illinois Aikikai since 1981, and was appointed Chief Instructor in September 1994.